-This project would provide support for physical, oral, and behavioral health clinics, as well as community-based organizations, to implement or expand Health IT to support comprehensive and coordinated patient care.
-Projects should provide an overview of the practice's current Health IT and data capabilities and demonstrate the routine use of these data in clinical care.
+This project would provide support for physical, oral, and behavioral health clinics, as well as community-based organizations, to implement or expand HIT and risk adjustment tools to support comprehensive and coordinated patient care.
+Projects should provide an overview of the practice's current HIT and data capabilities and demonstrate the routine use of this data in clinical care.